 Oftentimes, sensitive and classified material is transported to or through the District of Columbia.
-The US Transportation Command, Defense Courier Division exists to provide secure, timely, and efficient transportation of sensitive material for the United States and its allies.
+The U.S. Transportation Command, Defense Courier Division exists to provide secure, timely, and efficient transportation of sensitive material for the United States and its allies.
 Executive Order 12958 (issued April 17, 1995) protects information critical to our nation's security and makes maintaining information confidentiality the overriding priority of all actions involving courier material and its movement.

 Based on the sensitive nature of defense material, it is important that shipments receive protection in the event of a vehicle crash or disablement.
 When incidents occur within the department's jurisdiction involving Defense Couriers and sensitive or classified information and/or equipment, members must support the mission of maintaining the security of the involved sensitive and classified material.
-During all contacts of this nature, officers should be aware that shipments that contain classified and sensitive items require special handling.
+During all contacts of this nature, officers should be aware that shipments containing classified and sensitive items will require special handling.

-Defense Couriers often operate unmarked vehicles with US government tags and no other identifying markings.
-Defense Couriers are not armed but do possess a military identification card and a unique Defense Courier Identification Badge.
+Defense Couriers often operate unmarked vehicles with U.S. government tags and no other identifying markings.
+Defense Couriers are not armed but possess a military identification card and a unique Defense Courier Identification Badge.
 Couriers may be dressed in military uniform or civilian clothing.
-All classified material will be secured in the cargo area of the vehicle in a secured cage.
+All classified material will be secured in the vehicle's cargo area in a secured cage.

-If an incident occurs resulting in a courier being separated from his or her vehicle, members should check the emergency contact information that is pasted inside the cargo access doors on the courier's vehicle.
-In the event an incident occurs where a Defense Courier is unable to contact his or her home station, an officer must remain with the vehicle and have CIC contact Courier Station Baltimore as soon as possible to facilitate relief.
+If an incident resulting in a courier being separated from their vehicle occurs, members should check the emergency contact information pasted inside the cargo access doors on the courier's vehicle.
+In the event an incident occurs where a Defense Courier is unable to contact their home station, an officer must remain with the vehicle and have CIC contact Courier Station Baltimore as soon as possible to facilitate relief.